bitrix24/b24restdocs/api-reference/timeman/timecontrol/timeman-timecontrol-reports-users-get.md

-# Get User List timeman.timecontrol.reports.users.get
+# Get the list of users timeman.timecontrol.reports.users.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}